Improving Non-autoregressive Translation Quality with Pretrained Language Model, Embedding Distillation and Upsampling Strategy for CTC: Background

 The vanilla non-autoregressive NMT \cite{Gu0XLS18} needs to predict the target length to construct the decoder input.
 To get better performance, \cite{Gu0XLS18} propose to generate multiple candidates with different lengths and re-ranking them to get the final translation that needs more computing power to produce multiple translations.
 This issue can use CTC \cite{GravesCTC06, Graves2013CTC} to solve.
 CTC models generate the alignment with repeated tokens and blank tokens.
 We can calculate the log-likelihood loss:

-where $\Gamma(y)$ returns all possible alignments for a sequence $y$ with repeated tokens and blank tokens given a sequence $x$ with particular length $\vert x \vert$, $\vert x \vert \ge \vert y \vert$.
+where $\Gamma(y)$ returns all possible alignments for a sequence $y$ with repeated tokens and blank tokens, given a sequence $x$ of length $|x|$ and $y$ of length $L_y$, where $|x| \ge |y|$.
 The alignment will be post-processed by a collapsing function $\Gamma(y)^{-1}$ to remove all blanks and collapses consecutive repeated tokens.
 CTC assumes the source sequence is at least as long as the target sequence~\cite{libovicky-helcl-2018-end, saharia-etal-2020-non}.
 However, this principle is not innately implemented in the field of machine translation, which makes the application of CTC to machine translation nontrivial.